soar-telescope/goodman_pipeline/docs/change_history.rst

   + In general, it informs more, when it does an action and when it does not.
     What files are discarded,

+- Removed ability to process several folders in sequence, now the pipeline has to be run for each folder separately.

 .. _v1.1.1:

 V1.1.1 23-08-2018